 Get personalized recommendations (from a human!) straight to your inbox, with this 3-minute form.

-EMDR is an evidence-based therapy that draws on the neurobiology of the brain.
-By engaging in specific cadences of bilateral stimulation and tapping into the brain's REM sleep processes, EMDR helps to work through "stuck" memories that are causing distress.
-It accesses the neuropathways that are keeping your internal alarm active beyond what's adaptive and works to help you build the neural networks that will actually work for you.
+Essentially, EMDR taps into your brain's natural wiring by engaging in specific cadences of bilateral stimulation that mimics REM sleep processes and physical motion.
+Both of these processes help you address the subconscious neuropathways that are keeping your internal alarm active beyond what's you find necessary.
+As you’re guided through the protocol, it works to help you build the neural networks that will actually work for you.

-Most clients find EMDR to be beneficial because it doesn't require the traumatic retelling of events and its effects are often seen within a shorter amount of time when compared to traditional talk therapy.
-We’ve also seen it get to the root of an issue, offering insights on deeper subconscious dynamics at play.
+Most clients find EMDR to be beneficial because it gets to the root of an issue, offering insights on deeper subconscious dynamics at play.
+It also doesn't require the traumatic retelling of events and its effects are often seen within a shorter amount of time when compared to traditional talk therapy.

-EMDR can be used for a wide range of issues and is not limited to what is traditionally quantified as "PTSD" or "Trauma".
+Contrary to popular belief, EMDR can be used for a wide range of concerns and is not limited to what is traditionally quantified as "PTSD" or "Trauma".
 EMDR can be effective for addressing various concerns, including:

 • Anxiety and phobias